suzannejmatthews/PDC-Unplugged/content/activities/ParallelRadixSort.md

 ## Recommended Courses

 * **K-12**: (Rifkin1994) successfully introduced sorting concepts to minority
-  high school students in a sumemr workshop.
+  high school students in a summer workshop.
 (Sivilotti2003) successfully introduced the activity to middle school girls in a 45-minute format.

 * **CS2/DSA**: TCPP recommends that topics of sorting can be covered as early